reml-group/LLMBM/README.md

 ### Evaluation

 We provide built‑in evaluation routines to measure the model’s classification accuracy on our selected data.
-To assess overall new‑word discovery performance and coverage against our term lists, run `eval.py` under `/scripts`.
+To assess overall new‑word discovery performance and coverage against our term lists, run `scripts/eval.py`.